 - Keep a clean cooking area.
 Make sure you clean up thoroughly when you are done including any food scraps or spills.
 Never leave garbage in campsites, firepits, cooking areas or on trails as it can attract bears.
 This includes biodegradable food waste like apple cores, sandwich crusts, banana peels and eggshells.

 - Clean your dishes and disperse graywater widely or in a cat-hole away from your campsite and cooking area.
 Strain out food particles and pack them out with your garbage.

-- Never store food, garbage, cooking equipment, toiletries, clothing with spilled food on it, or other scented items in your tent or backpack.
+- Never store food, garbage, cooking equipment, toiletries, clothing with spilled food on it, or other scented items (including menstrual supplies) in your tent or backpack.
 At night or anytime you are away from camp, store these items in a bear-safe manner (see below).

 - There are several ways to store food securely in a bear-safe way in the backcountry: